TaosCaleb/GitHubAssesmentTaos/README.md

 - Create webhook

 ### Trouble-shooting
-- If the newly repo is not public your account will require a paid subscription to protect the branches
+- If the newly created repo is not public your account will require a paid subscription to protect the branches

 - The code is written to sequentially succeed so if one action fails (e.g. creating a readme file) the rest of the actions will fail (e.g protecting a branch).
 This is partially a code structure issue and partially how git works (can't protect a branch that doesn't exist)